 Bibliometric indicators also account for a large part of the overall score of institutions.
 Missing institutional names, affiliations, mergers, and splits can cause identification problems (Charon and Wauters, 2007; Liu and Cheng, 2005; Frey and Rost, 2010).
 Hospitals or research units without institutional mention present a thorny challenge.
 Some do not wish to include their names or do not allow hospital staff to publish papers (Liu and Cheng, 2005).
 Universityowned hospitals - also called academic hospitals - fall into a different category as they are heavily pushed to publish papers in high impact factor journals, and it is also common that one paper has thousands of authors (Abed et al., 2022).
 One further critique usually raised when dealing with rankings is that rankers emphasize hard sciences more than Humanities.
 Publications in Human and Social Sciences are underrepresented, partly because there is an imbalance in the production of articles (Liu and Cheng, 2005; Saisana et al., 2011).
 Citation indicators have several other problems that are not examined further since they are out of this work's scope.
-See an excellent overview of Frey and Rost, 2010 that lists six significant shortcomings.
+See an excellent overview of Frey and Rost (2010) that lists six significant shortcomings.

 World university rankings are biased towards a small group of institutions.
 They favor old research-intensive universities with long ranking histories that use English language (Dill and Soo, 2005; Charon and Wauters, 2007; Bengoetxea and Buela-Casal, 2013; Boyadjieva, 2017).
-They claim that they create a "world" ranking.
-However, Moed, 2017 shows that ARWU is biased towards North America, THE towards Anglo-Saxon countries, and Leiden towards emerging Asian nations.
-And as Bengoetxea and Buela-Casal, 2013 points out, only 2-3% of HEIs are listed; smaller, lesser-known, more diverse institutions are left out.
+Rankers claim that their rankings are global.
+However, Moed (2017) shows that ARWU is biased towards North America, THE towards Anglo-Saxon countries, and Leiden towards emerging Asian nations.
+As Bengoetxea and Buela-Casal (2013) points out, only 2-3% of HEIs are listed; smaller, lesser-known, more diverse institutions are left out.

-This leads to the problem that they do not consider the institutions' embeddedness into their unique systems and fails to account for the input-output relations as well (Bonaccorsi and Daraio, 2008; Daraio and Bonaccorsi, 2017).
-As Daraio and Bonaccorsi, 2017 argues, rankers should consider that institutions act as strategic units, and they combine their available resources to produce their output (e.g., teaching, research).
+This leads to the problem that they do not consider the institutions' embeddedness into their unique systems and fail to account for the input-output relations as well (Bonaccorsi and Daraio, 2008; Daraio and Bonaccorsi, 2017).
+As Daraio and Bonaccorsi (2017) argue, rankers should consider that institutions act as strategic units, and they combine their available resources to produce their output (e.g., teaching, research).
 Different output mixes can be produced; if they produce more from one, they may produce less from another.

-The ranking organization arbitrarily chooses the indicators and weights used in rankings.
+The ranking organization arbitrarily chooses the indicators and weights used in rankings (Hrubos, 2014).
 The weight values can greatly impact the outcome, and this fact often remains unnoticed (Becker et al., 2017).
-Furthermore, the chosen weights lack any theoretical foundation, and users assume that weights are maintained as specified (Dill and Soo, 2005; Lukman et al., 2010; Soh, 2011b; Soh, 2014).
-Soh, 2011b uses the example of the 2010 ARWU ranking.
-The original ARWU ranking's methodology states that "Staff winning Nobel Prizes and Field Medals" worth twice as much (20% of overall score) than "Alumni winning Nobel Prizes and Field Medals" (10% of overall score).
+Furthermore, the chosen weights lack any theoretical foundation, and users assume that weights are maintained as specified (Dill and Soo, 2005; Lukman et al., 2010; Soh, 2011a; Soh, 2014).
+Soh (2011a) uses the example of the 2010 ARWU ranking to examine whether the effects of weights.
+The original ARWU ranking's methodology states that "Staff winning Nobel Prizes and Field Medals" is worth twice as much (20% of overall score) than "Alumni winning Nobel Prizes and Field Medals" (10% of overall score).
 Regression analysis' standardized coefficients (beta-weights) show that Staff's contribution to the overall score is about 24 times than Alumni's.
-Both Soh, 2011b; Soh, 2014 conclude that assigned (nominal) weights and actual (attained) weights differ, thus leading users to misinterpret the ranking results.
+Both Soh (2011a) and Soh (2014) conclude that assigned (nominal) weights and actual (attained) weights differ, thus leading users to misinterpret the ranking results.